css-raku/CSS-Properties-raku/README.md

 ## Data Introspection

-The `properties` method, gives a list of current property names.
+The `properties` method, gives a list of current properties.
+Only simple properties are returned.
+E.g. `font-family` is, if it has a value; but `font` isn't.

-The attributes of a parsed quantity can be accessed via the `.key` method:

 ```
 use CSS::Declarations;